 Now I am coming full circle, giving back by sharing my knowledge and experience with others who are in need of support.

 Tell me about you!

 There are many universal principles, and also infinite ways in which we are each unique - our bodies, our history, our lifestyle, our environment.
 Tell me about your health concerns and goals.
-I can guide you in exploring what works best for you and help you to create lasting, effective lifestyle changes.
+I can guide you in exploring what gives your life meaning, what works best for you, and help you to create lasting, effective lifestyle changes.